-Tohoku University Tohoku Medical Megabank Organization was founded to establish an advanced medical system to foster the reconstruction from the Great East Japan Earthquake.
-The organization has been developing a biobank that combines medical and genome information during the process of rebuilding the community medical system and supporting health and welfare in the Tohoku area.
-The information from the brand-new biobank will create a new medical system, and, based on the findings of its analysis, the organization aims to attract more medical practitioners from all over the country to the area, promote industry-academic partnerships, create employment in related fields, and restore the medical system in Tohoku.
+The Tohoku University Tohoku Medical Megabank Organization (ToMMo) was founded to establish an advanced medical system to foster the reconstruction from the Great East Japan Earthquake.
+ToMMo has been developing a biobank that combines both medical and genome information during the process of rebuilding the community medical system, as well as supporting health and welfare in the Tohoku region.
+The information from the brand-new biobank will allow a new medical system to be created.
+Based on the analytical findings, ToMMo aims to attract more medical professionals across the country to the area, promote industry-academic partnerships, create employment in related fields, and lastly reconstruct the medical system in the Tohoku region.